 Collection Day is your one-stop drop-off event for unwanted items!
 This event makes it quick and convenient to drop off unwanted household items, clothing, hazardous waste, old or broken electronics, furniture, appliances, school supplies, and non-perishable food items.

-The #GatorsBEATWaste Station, a partnership between PepsiCo, Business Services, Gator Dining and the Office of Sustainability, was unveiled in the summer of 2019 in the Reitz Union Food Court across from Starbucks and Pollo Tropical.
+The #GatorsBEATWaste Station, a partnership between PepsiCo, Business Services, Florida Fresh Dining, and the Office of Sustainability, was unveiled in the summer of 2019 in the Reitz Union Food Court across from Starbucks and Pollo Tropical.
 The station is outfitted with easy-to-follow instructions and graphics to help guests navigate the disposal process in a few simple steps.

 Electronics (e-waste) contain many harmful chemicals and components that can damage the environment and lead to harm to humans and animals if disposed of improperly.
 To prevent this, UF policy requires that all electronics purchased for campus use are safely disposed of through UF Surplus/Asset Management (read more about this process here).